 Healthcare costs need to come down on the wings of common sense, not on the backs of the injured.

-If you have an injury or a loved one is injured or killed in a Pennsylvania crash caused by a negligent doctor, hospital and/or nursing home, feel free to contact Central Pennsylvania based Schmidt Kramer Injury Lawyers who can answer any questions you may have about your rights after you or a loved one are the victim of injury or death caused by the negligence of another person or company.
+If you have an injury or a loved one is injured or killed in an incident that may have been caused by a negligent doctor, hospital and/or nursing home, feel free to contact a medical malpractice lawyer from our law firm who can answer any questions you may have about your rights after you or a loved one are the victim of injury or death caused by the negligence of another person or company.